eteeselink/cdhere/readme.md

 CDHERE
 ======

-`cdhere` is a Windows command-line program that changes the current directory to whatever directory the topmost Explorer window is looking at.
+A Windows command-line program that changes the current directory to whatever directory the topmost Explorer window is looking at.

 In other words, it is the reverse of the many "[Open][1] [Command][2] [Window][3] [Here][4]" tricks that exist for various versions of Windows.